-James C. Kelly, born and raised in Queens, New York, has been litigating complex commercial lawsuits in courts throughout the United States for over 15 years.
+James C. Kelly has been litigating class actions and complex commercial lawsuits in courts throughout the United States for over 19 years.

-After graduating law school with high honors, Mr. Kelly joined the law firm Wolf Popper LLP and dedicated his career to protecting the interests of defrauded investors and consumers.
+After graduating law school, Mr. Kelly joined the law firm Wolf Popper LLP, and concentrated his practice on securities and consumer fraud class actions.
 After 7 years at Wolf Popper, Mr. Kelly started his own practice.

 While at Wolf Popper, he also litigated a case in the United States District Court for the Southern District of New York on behalf of American International Group Inc. (AIG) investors that suffered losses to investments in AIG common stock contained in their employee 401(k) plans as a result of alleged breaches of fiduciary duties by plan fiduciaries, including AIG’s CEO.
 After successfully defeating defendants’ motions to dismiss the consolidated complaint, on October 7, 2008, AIG settled the litigation for $24.2 million.
 In another example, while at Wolf Popper, he recovered damages for investors who purchased Tag-It Pacific, Inc., stock and suffered losses as a result of alleged fraudulent omissions and misstatements made by the company.
 The Tag-It Pacific case was a hard fought lawsuit in the United States District Court for the Central District of California, where the parties went all the way through the summary judgment stage and prepared for trial.
 Although the plaintiffs initially lost in the district court, plaintiffs appealed the district court’s decision to the Ninth Circuit Court of Appeals and obtained a complete reversal of the district court’s opinion.
 Shortly thereafter, the parties settled the lawsuit for $5.75 million, nearly 100% of the damages claimed by defendants.